ronmarco/project-pages/_posts/2017-03-23-Home-Assistant-Includes.md

             {<code></code>{ states.sensor.alarm_clock_minute.state }}</code></pre>
 </div>

-1. Create a new folder in the `/homeassistant/` folder.
+**Step 1:** Create a new folder in the `/homeassistant/` folder.
 For this exmaple, I'll use a folder named `sensor`.
-2. Add the code to include as yaml files in the new folder.
+**Step 2:** Add the code to include as yaml files in the new folder.
 Name the yaml files anything you want; Home Assistant only needs the folder name.

 I'll create `weather.yaml` for the sensor related to a weather forecast: